Hafenrundfahrt Hamburg

 Contents

 Known as the 'Gateway to the World' in Germany, Hamburg Harbor is the largest seaport in the country.
-The Port of Hamburg is an important link for trade between Central and Eastern Europe and a Hamburg Harbor tour will show how this port and the culture have evolved over the years.
+Also called the Port of Hamburg, the harbor is an important link for trade between Central and Eastern Europe.
+A Hamburg harbor cruise reveals how this port and the culture have evolved over the years and offer breathtaking views of the harbor from the water.

 Hamburg Harbor